 Agency/state entity may use the optional

-Website Accessibility Certification form (DOC) in SIMM
+Website Accessibility Certification form (DOC)

 Section 25B or develop an Agency/state entity specific form